 Unfortunately though, this is a time when you will discover who your real friends are.
 Some, whom you thought of as close friends will drift away or will be too embarrassed to call you; and others will unexpectedly offer a tidal wave of support that will almost knock you off your feet.

 If you do find certain friends let you down, put it down to experience.
-Remember, it’s difficult for people who haven’t been in the same situation to really understand what you are going through.
+Remember, it’s difficult for people who haven’t had to cope with redundancy to really understand what you are going through.

 When mountain climbers attempt to climb a mountain they attach themselves to each other by a rope so that if one falls, the other is in a position to help them back onto the mountain.
 In many ways, close relationships during a time of job search are similar.
 It’s crucial that you bolster up your partner at this time.